 Explore the Benefits of a Master in Public Health

 Health promotion is an important career path that enables individuals to make significant contributions to society.
-Individuals who are interested in pursuing a health promotion career can explore Regis College’s online Master of Public Health program to learn how the program can equip them with the appropriate knowledge and skills.
+Individuals who are interested in pursuing a health promotion career can explore Regis College’s online MPH no GRE to learn how the program can equip them with the appropriate knowledge and skills.
 Get started on a rewarding career in health promotion today.